 We look after creep (allowing for the thickness of the paper from the inside pages to the outside pages), and we carefully collate, saddle stitch, fold and trim the booklet.

 You can choose a PDF proof at no charge, or a hard copy proof for an additional charge.
 Booklets are often complex documents and more can go wrong than with simple single sheet documents.
-We therefore recommend you ask for a hard copy proof.
+We therefore recommend you consider asking for a hard copy proof.

 Help and advice on putting your booklet together